Peer-Reviewed Journal Articles:

 Mishel, Emma.
 2016.
 “Discrimination against Queer-perceived Women.”
 Contexts: Understanding People in their Social Worlds.

-I discuss the results of my audit study on discrimination against queer women in the U.S. workforce in this blog post for Contexts Magazine.
+In this blog post for Contexts, I discuss the results of my audit study on discrimination against queer women in the U.S. workforce in this blog post for Contexts Magazine.